Menu Close

 25. Make history in the bastion corridors of Tallinn Old Town

-In the 17th and 18th centuries secretive fortified walls of Tallinn.
+In the 17th and 18th centuries, secretive fortifications were built in Tallinn.
 An exciting journey through time during your stay in the city, but only with a guide.

 More info at the Tallinn Tourist Information centre in the old town at Niguliste 2.